puppetlabs/puppet-docs/source/references/glossary.markdown

 :   broadly speaking, a "resource" is a defined configuration item.
 Resources are made up of a _type_ (the sort of resource being managed: packages, services, etc.), a _title_ (the name of the resource), and one or more _attributes_ (values specifying the state of the resource: running, present, etc.)
 Resources do not always directly map to simple details on the client -- they might sometimes involve spreading information across multiple files, or even involve modifying devices.

-**resource object**
-:   A Puppet object in memory meant to manage a resource on disk.
-Resource specifications get converted to these, and then they are used to perform any necessary work.

 **resource specification**
-:   The details of how to manage a resource as specified in Puppet code.
-When speaking about resources, it is sometimes important to differentiate between the literal resource on disk and the specification for how to manage that resource; most often, these are just referred to as resources.
+:   A resource specification details how to manage a resource as specified in Puppet code.
+This term helps to differentiate between the literal resource on disk and the specification for how to manage that resource.
+However, most often, these are just referred to as resources.

-**REST**
-:   foo.

 **scope**
-:   foo.
+:   foo (dominion? domain?).

 **site**
 :   In Puppet, "site" refers to the entire IT ecosystem being managed by Puppet .
 That is, a site includes all the Masters and all the Clients they manage.